Tuteja-Lab/UnsupervisedPeakCaller/README.md

 python main.py --datapath rep1.txt rep2.txt --modelpath rcl.ckpt
 ```

 Get the predictions.
-For each replicate, the predicted scores and labels will be written in a file.
+For each replicate, the predicted scores and labels will be written in a file rcl.txt.

 ```
 python rcl_score.py --model rcl.ckpt --dpath rep1.txt rep2.txt
 ```

 ## Command-Line Options

+Training with **main.py**:

 ```
 Input (required):